grafana/levitate/README.md

-# POC 3
+# 🔮 Levitate

-An experimental tool for helping to understand APIs used by plugins and detecting breaking changes.
+A tool for helping to understand APIs exported and consumed by NPM packages (or any TypeScript code).

 ## Install